Modern Slavery Act

 This commitment includes maintaining internationally-recognised human rights.
 We expect all those in our supply chain to comply with our values.

-We understand that this process is in a constant state of evolution and continual improvement and Arrow is committed to keep reviewing its processes to ensure we implement the correct procedures where necessary.
+We understand that this process is in a constant state of evolution and continual improvement and Arrow is committed to keep reviewing and where appropriate updating its policies and processes to ensure we implement the correct procedures where necessary.

-We will continue to review the effectiveness of the steps we have taken to ensure that there is no slavery or human trafficking in our business or in our supply chain.
+We will continue to review the effectiveness of the steps we have taken to seek to ensure that there is no slavery or human trafficking in our business or in our supply chain.

-Approved and signed on behalf of the board of Arrow Group of Companies.
+Approved and signed on behalf of the board of Arrow Shipping (U.K.) Limited on behalf of the Arrow Shipbroking Group.